 Best Masks for Mouth Breathers

 If you’re reading this article, you probably use a CPAP and breathe through your mouth.
-If that’s the case, you probably know that it can be difficult to find the best mask for mouth breathing since there are only so many options available which will work and ensure you’re getting the CPAP therapy you need.
+If that’s the case, you probably know that it can be difficult to find the best mask for mouth breathing since there are only so many options available that’ll ensure you’re getting the CPAP therapy you need.

 What Type of Mask is Best for Mouth Breathers?